dkarunakaran/carnd-pid-control-term2-p3/README.md

 ### Twiddle

-Once we set the intial value,  Twiddle algorithm is used to optimise the parameter.
+Once we set the intial value,  Twiddle algorithm is used to optimise the parameters.

-optimised value we got as below:
+Optimised value we got as below:

 ```
 0.06, 0.00031, 1.29